soonitoon/React_Hooks/useConfirm/README.md

 # useConfirm
-JavaScript function that can get user's confirm.
+JavaScript function that can sand browser confirm to the user.

 ## Notice
 **useNotification** is in the repository "React_Hooks", but it is not React Hook!🙃 So it doesn't have any dependency modules.